William Tolbert: Family

-Some of Tolbert's children live in New York, North Carolina and Maryland.
-His brother Stephen A. Tolbert served as his finance minister in the government until his death on 29 April 1975, in a plane crash.
-One of his sons, A. Benedict Tolbert, was killed in the aftermath of the coup: he had taken refuge in the French Embassy but was arrested by members of Doe's security force who violated diplomatic immunity, and he was reportedly thrown out of a military aircraft while being transported to a prison in Lofa County.
+Some of Tolbert's children live in the US.
+His brother Stephen A. Tolbert served as his finance minister in the government until his death in a plane crash on 29 April 1975.
+One of his sons, A. Benedict Tolbert, was killed in the aftermath of the coup.
+He had taken refuge in the French Embassy but was arrested by members of Doe's security force who violated diplomatic immunity.
+He was reportedly thrown out of a military aircraft while being transported to a prison in Lofa County.

-Two of his daughters are no longer alive.
-Victoria Tolbert Yancy died in 1971, and Evelyn Tolbert Richardson (the wife of a government aviator) died in Westchester County, New York, United States, in 1993.
+Three of his daughters are no longer alive.
+Victoria Tolbert Yancy died in 1971; Evelyn Tolbert Richardson died in Westchester County, New York, United States, in 1993; and Christine Augusta Tolbert-Norman died from cancer in Cary, North Carolina, United States, in 2021.
 His widow, former First Lady Victoria Tolbert, died in Minnesota on 8 November 1997 at the age of 81.
 She had moved to the United States after being released from house arrest in the aftermath of the coup.
 His grandson Tolbert Williams currently lives and works in the UK.